Complete Guide

 Benefits

-• Paying part of outstanding principal
+• Making installments of unpaid principal

 • Reduces EMI or tenure